-Message from the Chief Equity and Inclusion Officer
+Message from the Office of Equity and Inclusion

 Loyola has a deep commitment to issues of equity, inclusion, and social justice.
 Expressing that commitment in words is important, but even more important is how those words match the actions and the work we are doing as a community.